Nick-the-freak/LogParser/README.md

 Pull or download the repo

-CD to the "src" folder and enter the following in terminal/command prompt, and you will find the sample results in "out.csv" file.
+CD to the "src" folder and enter the following in terminal/command prompt, and you will find the results in "out.csv" file.
 ```shell
 java LogParser.java out.csv api.log
 ```